-My practice is rooted in listening.
-As both teacher and learner, mother and child, I breathe with the people, places, creatures, and stories that surround us.
-Each artistic creation is an act of care — honouring individuality, fostering empathy, and carrying cultural and spiritual meaning.
+My practice is rooted in listening and reciprocal care.
+I hold close the Yolŋu teaching of yothu yindi—that we exist in child-mother relationship with all things, each of us both teacher and learner, mother and child.
+I breathe with the people, places, creatures, and stories that surround us.
+In the circle of voices, in the pause between notes, each artistic creation becomes an act of care—honouring individuality, fostering empathy, carrying cultural and spiritual meaning.
 I believe that integrity, courage, and collective care are not just values but vital tools for shaping the world we share.

-I invite you to explore these pages as a story of music, kinship, and collective imagination — a vision for a more connected and compassionate world.
+Explore these pages with me—music, kinship, collective imagination unfolding.
+A vision for a more connected and compassionate world.

 “Sunny’s been singing Manikay songs in language with me that I’ve shared with her.
 Sunny is my sister I adopted through songlines of Arnhem Land.
 I’d like to keep singing with her and share with each other our cultures and collaborate together.
 We sing together Manikay songs to keep them strong in our heart.”